microsoft/DiskANN/README.md

 (iv) num_nodes_to_cache: our program stores the entire graph on disk.
 For faster search performance, we provide the support to cache a few nodes (which are closest to the starting point) in memory.

 (v) num_threads: search using specified number of threads in parallel, one thread per query.
-More will result in more IOs, so find the balance depending on the bandwidth of the SSD.
+More threads will result in more IOs/second across the system, so find the balance depending on the bandwidth of the SSD.

 (vi) beamwidth: maximum number of IO requests each query will issue per iteration of search code.
 Larger beamwidth williult in fewer IO round-trips per query, but might result in slightly higher number of IO requests to SSD per query.
 Specifying 0 will optimize the beamwidth depending on the number of threads performing search.